GuidoPenta/GuidoPenta/README.md

 ### This is your daily fortune cookie quote:

-> 🥠 Don’t forget you are always on our minds.
+> 🥠 A conclusion is simply the place where you got tired of thinking.

 ### Our Tech Stack